 Fountain Park Chautauqua was the dream of Robert Parker, president of the Bank of Remington, Indiana.
 In 1893 he purchased land in Remington, Indiana, as a site for the Chautauqua.
 Unlike most Chautauquas, Parker planned for permanent structures to be built at Fountain Park.
 By the first session, a tabernacle and restaurant were built.
 In 1898 a summer hotel was constructed and is still in use today.
 In early years, a dam was built across Carpenter Creek forming a small lake for swimming and boating but in 1918 the dam was removed.
 By 1905 the number of cottages totaled forty.
 Now there are seventy-three.
 There is also a campsite available for camping and recreational vehicles.
 Structures inside the circle of cottages are a fountain area with flag poles for the United States, Indiana, and Fountain Park flags, a six hundred seat tabernacle complete with dressing rooms, double art buildings for adult and youth art classes, museum, recreational hall, shelter, food stand, gazebo, playground equipment and basketball court.

 Fountain Park has continued to promote the concepts and values of the early Chautauqua movement.
 There are nondenominational Sunday worship services and daily devotions.
-Afternoon and evening programs provide musical, cultural, educational and family entertainment.
+Afternoon and evening programs provide musical, cultural, spiritual, educational and family entertainment.